Notice Board and External Competitions

 Jocelyn’s trustees advise that 80% of the bequest may be used for the general purposes of the workshop (that is payment of rent, guest speakers, judges etc) and 20% is to be allocated as prize money (First Prize award only).

-The Kathleen Grattan Prize for a Sequence of Poems is now sometimes referred to as the 'Little Grattan' as the Jocelyn Grattan Charitable Trust also funds the biennial Kathleen Grattan
+The Kathleen Grattan Prize for a Sequence of Poems is sometimes referred to as the 'Little Grattan' as the Jocelyn Grattan Charitable Trust also funds the biennial Kathleen Grattan

 Award, run by Landfall / Otago University Press.